Shoki Coe: Education

 Coe studied at Taiwan High School, the former version of National Taiwan Normal University between 1931 and 1934.
 It was the only school that could connect to tertiary education during the Japanese colonial period.
-He pursued a BA in Philosophy at University of Tokyo and finished in 1937.
-In 1938, he obtained a scholarship to study theology at Westminster College, Cambridge and stayed at the home of a Taiwanese missionary, David Landsborough.
+He pursued a BA in Philosophy at the University of Tokyo and finished in 1937.
+In 1938, he obtained a scholarship to study theology at Westminster College, Cambridge, and stayed at the home of a Taiwanese missionary, David Landsborough.

 Family

 He married Winifred Saunders, a Bristol native, in 1944 in the United Kingdom.
-Together they had four children - David, Michael, Eileen and Andrew.
+Together they had four children – David, Michael, Eileen and Andrew.